waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v51160)
+## I. Core Protocols & Immediate Actions (v51241)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 My WKG updates are my highest priority upon any map change.
-I will use a 'check-then-add' protocol, using `find_wkg_node_by_coords` before adding new nodes.
-- **CRITICAL: WKG Protocol (v51189):** My workflow for documenting map transitions: 1.
+- **CRITICAL: WKG Protocol (v51241):** My workflow for documenting map transitions: 1.
 Use the warp/connection.
 2. Upon arrival, use `find_wkg_node_by_coords` to check if the destination node exists.
 If not, create it.
 All payload values (including `map_id` as a string) MUST be correct.
 3. Use `find_wkg_node_by_coords` to get the source node ID.
 4. **Empirically test bidirectionality by immediately returning.** 5.
 Create the edge(s): For bidirectional warps, create *two separate one-way edges*, each with its respective `destination_entry_point`.
 For map_edge connections, create one bidirectional edge.
 6. I will treat 'edge already exists' errors as confirmations that my documentation is correct and move on.
 - **CRITICAL: Map Marker Protocol:** I will use standardized emojis and labels for all new markers: '☠️' for defeated trainers, '✅' for picked-up items.
 ALL teleporter markers, whether for departure or arrival, MUST use the format: '🚪 Warp to/from (X, Y) [Bi-directional/One-way]'.
 This ensures consistent parsing by my tools.
 This will be placed *immediately*. **Redundant 'arrival' markers are forbidden.**
 - **CRITICAL: Agent & Tool Protocol:** Agent and tool refinement is an IMMEDIATE action, not a deferred goal.
 If an agent or tool is faulty or a better one can be conceived, I MUST define/redefine it on the IMMEDIATE next turn. **Agents are for reasoning; computational tasks (pathfinding, data parsing) MUST be handled by tools.** I will not use `xml.etree.ElementTree` in `run_code`.
 - **CRITICAL: Hypothesis Testing Protocol:** When stuck, I will not repeat the same action more than twice.
 If a hypothesis fails after two documented attempts, I MUST formulate and test a new one.
 I will avoid confirmation bias by actively trying to disprove my own theories.